jedrzejboczar/toggletasks.nvim/README.md

 ![usage video example](https://media.giphy.com/media/JrTEO0q8lkLVNLrehQ/giphy.gif)

+## Other options

+If you're looking for even more features I'd recommend trying [overseer.nvim](https://github.com/stevearc/overseer.nvim), as toggletasks.nvim probably won't be receiving new features in the nearest future.
+See https://github.com/jedrzejboczar/toggletasks.nvim/issues/16#issuecomment-1460742344 for more info.

 ## Overview

 The main idea behind this plugin is to be able to easily define build/setup commands for different